 It has successfully developed a simple system of operation.
 It has begun a four-year program of conducting research and designing solutions to address the questions and concerns of the E-waste industry.
-In partnership with multiple environmental NGOs, the ITC AM has developed a comprehensive Waste Management Solution which covers four distinct areas of focus – Eco-System Planning, Data Management, Environmental Assessment and Asset Management.
+In partnership with multiple environmental NGOs, the ITC Asset Management has developed a comprehensive Waste Management Solution which covers four distinct areas of focus – Eco-System Planning, Data Management, Environmental Assessment and Asset Management.

 ITC AM aims to establish and develop sustainability policies which are supported by ethics and values and assist organisations in meeting their environmental objectives.
 As such, this program has integrated research and innovation.
-It has created training modules which enable people to manage their E-waste and has also developed policies and guidelines for achieving environmental sustainability, ensuring that the raw materials used and the processes used to produce E-waste are compatible with ecological priorities.
+It has create training modules which enable people to manage their E-waste and has also developed policies and guidelines for achieving environmental sustainability, ensuring that the raw materials use and the processes use to produce E-waste are compatible with ecological priorities.

 The ecological assessment system helps to assess the resource returns from recycling and the effectiveness of the environmental management system.
 The Asset Management program allows the ITC AM to identify risk factors for environmental impact, developing ecological and resource impact reporting requirements for each project as well as the overall ecological risk assessment framework.

-To achieve a robust environmental audit, the ITC Asset Management system has developed three auditing categories, physical, social and legal.
-The Physical Audit, which focuses on identifying the physical state of the E waste Sydney, uses advanced technology and state of the art equipment to determine the location and extent of the E-waste.
+he ITC Asset Management system has develop three auditing categories, physical, social and legal.
+The Physical Audit, which focuses on identifying the physical state of the E waste Sydney.
+In addition, uses advance technology and state of the art equipment.
+So, to determine the location and extent of the E-waste.
 The Social Audit categorises the methods and procedures that support the E-waste management process.